cashubtc/awesome-cashu/README.md

 - [Meme amigo](https://memeamigo.lol/) enables you to hide ecash in a meme.
 - [Morning Glory](https://github.com/hzrd149/morning-glory) is a paid blossom server that only stores blobs for a day.
 - [ngx_l402](https://github.com/DhananjayPurohit/ngx_l402) is an L402 authentication module/plugin for Nginx that integrates seamlessly into your web server.
+- [nostr.blue](https://github.com/patrickulrich/nostr.blue) ia a full-featured Nostr social client with a built-in NIP-60 Cashu wallet, compiled to WebAssembly using CDK.
 - [nostrpay](https://github.com/Unit-Matrix/nostrpay) is a child-friendly learning app with offline-first Cashu payments built into an educational environment.
 - [nutoff-wallet](https://github.com/gzuuus/nutoff-wallet) is a command-line interface and MCP server interface implementing a Cashu wallet.
 - [Nutband](https://github.com/jooray/nutband) aims to use Cashu payments over long range radio and other mesh networks using Reticulum and LXMF.